-The FOD communication unit is connected to the user network by an Ethernet cable via interfaces GpE, IEEE802.3ac 1000BASE-T. As standard RACOM recommends using an S/FTP CAT 7 cable and two RJ45 connectors for outdoor installations.
-One for the internal (IE-PS-RJ45-FH-BK) and the second for the external (IE-PI-RJ45-FH – to the FOD unit) end of the cable.
+The FOD communication unit is connected to the user network by an Ethernet cable via interfaces GbE, IEEE802.3ac 1000BASE-T. As standard, RACOM recommends using an S/FTP CAT 7 cable and two RJ45 connectors for outdoor installations.
+One for the internal (IE-PS-RJ45-FH-BK) and the second for the external (plastic IE-PS-V01P-RJ45-FH or metallic IE-PS-V01M-RJ45-FH) end of the cable.

 Based on the PoE standard the station is powered over the Ethernet cable.

-Stations, labelled RAY10L2, RAY10H2, are fitted with two connectors.
-The right one (with the connected cable on the image below) carries user data, and the left connector is to be used for servicing.
+If the station is equipped with two connectors, the right one carries user data, and the left connector is to be used for servicing.

 The middle BNC type connector serves for connecting a voltmeter for precisely setting direction.